Complex problem solving in organizations

 Summary

-As a professional you will face unfamiliar challenges that you will need to overcome swiftly.
-In short, you'll need to think strategically.
-This course develops your strategic thinking by giving you a step-by-step process and actionable tools applicable to any complex challenge.
+As a professional you will need to solve all sorts of complex problems, requiring you to think strategically.
+This course develops your strategic thinking skills by giving you a demonstrated process and actionable tools that will be useful no matter the nature of the challenge you face.

 Content